Driving to Mexico

-If your car is Mexican you will be able to get car insurance through the school once you arrive to Mexico City.
-The policy can be set up on-line on CATWEB.
+If your car is Mexican you will be able to get car insurance through the school once you arrive in Mexico City.
+The policy can be set up on-line on CATWEB or insurance websites.
 The car is insured regardless of who drives the car.

 Foreign licenses are valid in Mexico if you carry your work visa with you.
 If you want to get a Mexican driver’s license you need to go to a designated government site (normally located in the delegaciones).
-Additionally, you can get a license from the Asociación Mexicana Automovilística (AMA) www.ama.com.mx.
-They have an office at Orizaba #7, Colonia Roma.
 You will need the original and a copy of your passport, work visa (migratory document) and a current telephone bill as proof of address, as well as some cash to pay for the license.
 You can also print out the receipt for the cost of the license, which you can pay elsewhere before going into the delegación to pick up your license.
-The cost changes every year and can be determined on the form that you print from this link.
+The cost changes every year and can be determined on the form that you print from these links.
 It is not necessary to take an exam.

 Driving to Mexico